Smler Logo

 Step 2: Custom Domain Transfer and DNS Configuration

 One of the biggest migration pitfalls is custom domain handling.
-Firebase allowed you to use custom domains like link.yourbrand.com instead of generic *.page.link domains.
-Transferring these to smler.io requires careful DNS reconfiguration.
+Firebase let you use domains like link.yourbrand.com instead of generic *.page.link addresses.
+Moving these to Smler requires careful DNS reconfiguration.

 Common Domain Transfer Pitfalls

-1. Propagation delays: DNS changes can take 24-48 hours to fully propagate.
-During this period, some users may encounter broken links.
-Plan your migration during low-traffic periods.
+1. Propagation delays: DNS changes can take up to 24-48 hours to fully propagate.
+Plan the cutover during a low-traffic window so users don't hit broken links mid-change.

-3. Root domain vs subdomain: Smler requires a subdomain (like link.yourbrand.com) and doesn't support root domain linking.
-If you were using a root domain with Firebase, you'll need to update all existing links.
+3. Root domain vs subdomain: Smler requires a subdomain (like link.yourbrand.com) rather than a bare root domain.
+If you were using a root domain with Firebase, update your links to the subdomain pattern.

 const getFirebaseLinkStats = async (shortLink) => {